Anshita-Bhasin/ai-self-healing-qa-demo/README.md

 # AI Self-Healing QA Demo

-This project demonstrates a broken Playwright test and a simple self-healing bot that repairs the locator.
+A simple Playwright demo showing how an AI-assisted self-healing workflow can detect and update a broken locator.

 ## Commands